juhojo/jigsaw_toxicity_classification/report.md

 As we can see from the illustrations above, the two datasets have very similar shape and the model should hence yield good results for both the training and the test dataset.

 ## Methods

-Natural language processing (NLP) is an example of a Supervised Machine Learning task that focuses in labelled datasets containing sequences and or single words.
-The purpose of NLP is to train a classifier that can distinguish the sets of words into their right belonging categories (classes).
+A prime example of a text classification problem is detection of spam or toxic sentences, like the task at hand.
+Toxicity detection from text is a Supervised Machine Learning task that focuses in labelled datasets containing sequences and or single words.
+The purpose of our algorithm is to train a classifier that can label the sets of words (comment content) by its toxicity.

 Typically the text classification pipeline contains the following components: